-As with Q2 Milton Keynes based businesses saw an uptick in overseas activity this quarter with both demand in overseas sales and orders increasing.
+Unlike Q2 & Q3 Milton Keynes based businesses saw no increase in overseas activity this quarter with a slight decline for both demand in overseas sales and orders increasing.

-The net balance of firms recording an increase in sales/customs/bookings was 14%, continuing the upward move out of negative territory into a positive contribution.
-As with Q2 an improvement was seen in overseas orders which rose from 4.55% to 7.69%.
+The net balance of firms recording an increase in sales/customs/bookings was (33)%, not following the upward move out of negative territory into a positive contribution.
+There was also a fall back in overseas orders from Q3 8% to Q4 (33)%.

 As illustrated by the graph, the overseas market remains extremely volatile for businesses in Milton Keynes with fluctuating responses in the previous six quarters.
-The results reflecting on the last three months chime with what the British Chambers of Commerce anticipate.
-The BCC expects export growth of 1.6% in 2019, 1.6% in 2020 and 1.7% in 2021 - compared to import growth of 4.3%, 1.8% and 2.2%.
+The results reflecting on the last three months chime with what the British Chambers of Commerce anticipated.
+The BCC expected export growth of 1.6% in 2019 and expects growth of 1.6% in 2020 and 1.7% in 2021 - compared to import growth of 4.3%, 1.8% and 2.2%.
 The prospect of a messy and disorderly exit from the EU remain a significant risk to the economy.
 The fluctuating strength of the sterling and the path of UK inflation against the backdrop of a volatile political atmosphere has not been complementary to the overseas market.
 We expect the volatility to continue and a weak trajectory of growth to continue for the next few quarters.